 Environmental Impact of Blockchain

-The energy used by blockchain isn’t just a number; it has real-world effects.
+One of the prominent disadvantages of blockchain is that, energy use of blockchain has real-world effects.
 Here’s a quick look at the environmental impact:

 Comparing Energy Use: Blockchain vs Traditional Systems